istreamlabs/pebble/src/Components/Table/Readme.md

 import TableBody from './Components/TableBody'; //import { TableBody } from '@istreamplanet/pebble';
 import TableHeader from './Components/TableHeader'; //import { TableHeader } from '@istreamplanet/pebble';
+import TableHeaderCell from './Components/TableHeaderCell'; //import { TableHeaderCell } from '@istreamplanet/pebble';
 import TableRow from './Components/TableRow';   //import { TableRow } from '@istreamplanet/pebble';
 import TableCell from './Components/TableCell'; //import { TableCell } from '@istreamplanet/pebble';